What Are Repeated Miscarriages?

 Uterine abnormalities, especially fibroid tumors, if badly located, have been clearly associated with an increased miscarriage risk.
 So are certain congenital uterine abnormalities, especially so-called septae.
 If correctly diagnosed with HSG or HSN, these problems can usually, quite easily, be resolved through (often minor) surgery.

-Medical conditions, such as diabetes mellitus, thrombophilia and thyroid disease, have also been associated with increased miscarriage risks.
+Medical conditions, such as diabetes mellitus, thrombophilia, and thyroid disease, have also been associated with increased miscarriage risks.
 With diabetes, the risk can be normalized if the patient’s blood sugar levels are well controlled.
-The risk with thyroid disease is more difficult to define and address, since it does not correlate with thyroid function (which can be quite easily adjusted with medications in most women) but with underlying autoimmune abnormalities for which we really have no good therapeutic remedies.
-In this sense, thyroid disease should be probably best understood to be one of the immunological causes for miscarriages, discussed below.
+The risk with thyroid disease is more difficult to define and address since it does not correlate with thyroid function (which can be quite easily adjusted with medications in most women) but with underlying autoimmune abnormalities for which we really have no good therapeutic remedies.
+In this sense, thyroid disease should be probably best understood to be one of the immunological causes of miscarriages, discussed below.
 Thrombophilia (i.e., medical conditions that predisposes individuals to an increased risk of blood clotting) have in recent years also been associated with an increased risk of pregnancy loss.
 These, however, also overlap with immunological causes of pregnancy loss since one of the most prevalent thrombophilias is the so-called Antiphospholipid Antibody Syndrome (APA), or as we have come to call it in reproductive medicine, the Reproductive Autoimmune Failure Syndrome (RAFS), characterized by the presence of autoimmune abnormalities.

 Since miscarriages occur relatively frequently and immunological causes are relatively rare in a general population, we suspect immunological pregnancy loss when either of the two conditions exists: 1) a relevant medical history (either personal, or familial) or 2) repeated pregnancy loss, or a habitual pregnancy loss, defined by three consecutive first-trimester losses or two, with one in the second trimester.